Pluribus Key Art

 Vince Gilligan, the acclaimed writer/director of Breaking Bad and Better Call Saul, has been long teasing what was coming next.
 And now, three years after the end of Better Call Saul, we finally have a first look at just what he’s been cooking up.
 Enter: Pluribus, Gilligan’s latest entry into the sci-fi genre.

-While the teaser we’ve got is short, and doesn’t really show us anything beyond the fact the show will include donuts, is named Pluribus (stylised as PLUR1BUS in the trailer), we do also know that it’s coming to Apple TV+ later this year, and that it’s already been renewed for a second season.
+While the trailer we’ve got is short, and leaves us with a lot of questions, we do know a little it already.
+Firstly, the show is named Pluribus (stylised as PLUR1BUS in the trailer), and we do also know that it’s coming to Apple TV+ on November 7, 2025, and that it’s already been renewed for a second season.

-Admittedly, it’s not much to go off from the teaser alone, but Gilligan and co. have actually been hinting at the series for the past several years.
-So, let’s start by watching the teaser trailer, and then dive into what it all means.
+Admittedly, it’s not much to go off from the trailer alone, but Gilligan and co. have actually been hinting at the series for the past several years.
+So, let’s start by watching the trailer, and then dive into what it might mean.

 What is ‘Pluribus’?

-Okay—so you’ve seen someone who looks like a janitor licking a bunch of donuts.
+Okay—so you’ve seen the trailer, and you’ve probably got a bunch of questions.
 Now what?
 Well, let’s dive into what we know about this show.

-Firstly, it’ll star Rhea Seehorn, who previously played Kim Wexler in Better Call Saul, as our main character, likely named Carol, who Apple describes as “the most miserable person on Earth” who “must save the world from happiness”.
+Firstly, it’ll star Rhea Seehorn, who previously played Kim Wexler in Better Call Saul, as our main character Carol, who Apple describes as “the most miserable person on Earth” who “must save the world from happiness”.
 It’ll be based in Albuquerque, New Mexico, and will also star Karolina Wydra as “an optimistic woman named Ana”.

 “The world changes very abruptly in the first episode, and then it is quite different.
 It’s the modern world — the world we live in — but it changes very abruptly.
 And the consequences that that reaps hopefully provide drama for many, many episodes after that,” Gilligan told Variety.